Maintenance downtime scheduled for January 20-23

-The QualityNet Secure Portal will be unavailable from 8 p.m.
-EST on Thursday, December 8, until 11:59 p.m.
-EST on Monday, December 12, to allow for scheduled maintenance.
-This will affect submissions to the data warehouses and use of QualityNet applications.
+The QualityNet Secure Portal will be unavailable from 7 p.m.
+CST on Friday, January 20, through 5 a.m.
+CST on Monday, January 23, to allow for scheduled maintenance.
+This may affect submissions to the data warehouses and use of QualityNet applications.

 Ambulatory Care Measures

 The Ambulatory Care Measures* used in the Doctor's Office Quality - Information Technology (DOQ-IT) initiative focus on chronic disease and prevention:

 - Coronary Artery Disease (CAD)

 - Diabetes Mellitus (DM)